SignalK/specification/mdbook/src/notifications.md

 | emergency  | The value indicates a life-threatening condition |

 ## Resolving and silencing notifications
-* To silence a notification, resend the original notification, less method array sound item value.
-This will preserve the notification but remove sound.
+* To silence a notification, the serve or clients, send delta notification replica without the `sound` item the method array.
-* To resolve a notification, send to the path with a state equal normal.
+* To resolve a notification, the serve or clients, send delta notification replica with a state value of `normal`.
 Alarming notifications are difined by there state severity, not by their existance.

 ## Example